 Causes of uterine rupture include:

-A doctor can take measures to protect both the mother and the baby from harm if uterine rupture is predicted or detected early.
+A doctor can take measures to protect both the mother and the baby from harm if a uterine rupture is predicted or detected early.
 Warning signs of a uterine rupture include:

 Failure to properly predict or treat uterine rupture can result in severe harm and even death to both the mother and the child.